Mohammed-Lashein/ITI-frontend-1-month-summer-training/final-project/README.md

 const { id } = useParams() // returns the id as a string
 }
 ```
+_____
 ### Regarding the mock data
 I got the mock data from [fakestoreapi](https://fakestoreapi.com/).
 It is a great api for prototyping.
 But I will be keeping the `db.json` file instead of calling the api to avoid the troubles of api integration for now.
+____
+### Future features to be added to the project:

+1. Loading indicator till the products get fetched
+2. Using Redux to have a one way data flow architecture
+3. Try making the components yourself instead of depending on MUI
+4. Auth Functionality
+5. Admin page that shows the orders
+6. User Orders page to show each user's orders